HiteshKhandelwal26/ReactNativeProjects/Project6_CurrencyConverter/README.md

 🖼️ Declared a constant file to define the array list and passed it to the index.d.ts file.

-⚛️ Leveraged React Native components like PropsWithChildren, Pressable, View, Text, and applied styles with StyleSheet.Utilized React Native components such as PropswithChildren, Pressable, View, Text, and applied styling using StyleSheet
+⚛️ Leveraged React Native components like PropsWithChildren, Pressable, View, Text, and applied styles with StyleSheet.

 Here are some screenshots: